ptmt/ptmt.github.com/_posts/2018-01-25-from-react-to-native.md

 ---
 layout: post
-title: Dive into Mobile Development from a React developer's perspective
+title: A Dive into Mobile Development from a React developer's perspective
 tags:
   - react-native
   - wix